Chart Color Schemes

 Infrastructure

-Buloke has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Buloke has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 19 projects that could impact this region.
-Notable ones include Corack East Wind Project, Corack Road Service Station & Food Premises, Kooka's Country Cookies New Manufacturing Facility, and Donald's Transformation.
+AreaSearch identified 20 projects likely impacting the area.
+Notable projects include Corack East Wind Project, Corack Road Service Station & Food Premises, Kooka's Country Cookies New Manufacturing Facility, and Donald's Transformation.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.